getodk/docs/docs/central-api-form-management.rst

         - boolean

+          .. raw:: html

             If set to `true`, will sanitize field names.

           Example: ``false``